aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000004/content.md

 | Customer churn from bad predictions | $??? |
 | **Total Actual Cost** | **$280,000+** |

+> **Figure 4.1**: *The Data Cost Iceberg.
+The $23K visible budget hides $280K+ in actual costs—a 12x multiplier that doesn't show up until you start counting engineer time.*

 That's a 12x multiplier.
-And I'm being conservative.
+And that's being conservative.

 ### The 10x Rule of Data Problems

-Here's something I've observed across dozens of companies: for every dollar you spend on cloud infrastructure for data, you spend ten dollars on the humans dealing with data problems.
+For every dollar you spend on cloud infrastructure for data, you spend ten dollars on the humans dealing with data problems.

 Why?
 Because:
 - **Data problems are debugging problems**, and debugging is expensive